voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 We’re at a critical moment in politics, when an unprecedented numbers of people express frustration with the status quo.
 There has been demand from left, right, and center for new ways of doing things.

-Liquid democracy is the most promising alternative. ([Click here for a reminder why](https://intro.liquid.vote).)
+Liquid democracy is the most promising alternative.
+Represent yourself, or pick anyone you trust to vote for you in government. ([Read more](https://intro.liquid.vote).)

 And yet the most common refrain is that it would be too unlikely to make such a change, because it must require a constitutional amendment.